Difference Between Tangible vs Intangible

 Tangible assets are used as collateral for loans since such assets have a long term valuation that is valuable to a lender.
 Tangible assets are purchased at a measurable price; it is much easier to value Tangible assets than Intangible Assets.
 Tangible assets required maintenance to support their values and production capabilities.
 Tangible assets easily sold to raise cash in emergencies.
 High-risk industries such as banking and finance use their tangible assets to reassure investors as this asset can always be liquidated and converted into cash.

-Intangible Assets further divided into two categories (a) Indefinite (b) Definite.
+Intangible Assets are further divided into two categories (a) Indefinite (b) Definite.
 Any Intangible asset that stays longer with the company is called Indefinite Intangible assets, for example, the company’s brand name which stays as long as it continues operation.
 Any Intangible asset which has limited life is called as Definite Intangible assets.
 For example, legal agreement to operate under another Company’s patent with no plan of extending the agreement.

 Intangible assets cannot be used as collateral to raise the loan.
 The automobile industry has several Intangible assets, including patents, research, development, brand name, etc.

-Let’s look at the example of tangible and intangible assets,
+Let’s look at the example of tangible and intangible assets:

 Its just an example created by Taking XYZ as a person here and he is having a business of car manufacturing so for him tangible assets are machinery, Building, all types of equipment used for the production of car, inventory, etc.

-Now let say XYZ person need a small part of the car for a production car, so he contacted to the person who is having small part production business, and he agrees that he will supply the small part to XYZ person manufacturing unit, but the value of that contract is not clear at this moment so this contract is an intangible asset for XYZ person at this moment because its value yet not fix and its just and legal agreement between two parties which not physical in nature.
+Now let say XYZ person need a small part of the car for a production car, so he contacted to the person who is having small part production business, and he agrees that he will supply the small part to XYZ person manufacturing unit, but the value of that contract is not clear at this moment so this contract is an intangible asset for XYZ person at this moment because its value yet not fix and its just and legal agreement between two parties which is not physical in nature.

-Head to Head Comparison between Tangible vs Intangible (Infographics)
+Head to Head Comparison Between Tangible vs Intangible (Infographics)

-Key Differences between Tangible vs Intangible
+Key Differences Between Tangible vs Intangible

 Let us discuss some of the major differences between Tangible vs Intangible.

 - An asset purchased by a company with monetary value and is physically present is called tangible assets.
-An Asset that doesn’t have materials existence and has a useful life and economic value is called as Intangible assets.
+An Asset that doesn’t have materials existence and has a useful life and economic value is called Intangible assets.

 - The reduction in the value of tangible assets is called depreciation and in Intangible assets is called amortization.